preactjs/signals/README.md

 });
 ```

-When you access a signal that you did write to earlier inside the callback, or access a computed signal that was invalidated by another signal, we'll only update the necessary dependenies to get the current value for the signal you read from.
+When you access a signal that you wrote to earlier inside the callback, or access a computed signal that was invalidated by another signal, we'll only update the necessary dependencies to get the current value for the signal you read from.
 All other invalidated signals will update at the end of the callback function.

 ```js
 import { signal, computed, effect batch } from "@preact/signals-core";